AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-hybrid-clients.md

 <a id="opIdHybridClients_Get Total Count of Hybrid Clients"></a>

 Returns the total number of hybrid clients in a tenant.
-Optionally, check based on a list of requested clients.
+Optionally, checks based on a list of requested clients.
 The value will be set in the Total-Count header.
-This endpoint is identical to the GET one but it does not return any objects in the body.
+This method is identical to the GET method but it does not return any objects in the body.

 ### Request
 ```text